Is Coconut Water Good for Diarrhea? What You Need to Know

 - Replenishes potassium, which is lost during loose stools and important for muscle and nerve function

-- Provides fluids that count toward your daily water intake
+- Provides fluids that count toward daily water intake

 - Gentle on the gut, less likely to worsen bloating compared to sugary drinks or fruit juices